PrestaShop/docs/themes/getting-started/theme-yml.rst

 Theme settings
 ---------------------

-All the settings below can be changed through an interface in the theme's back office interface, and only depend on the theme / shop combination.
+All the settings below can be changed through an interface in the theme's back office interface, and only depend on the theme/shop combination.

-When this file is parsed by PrestaShop, the 'theme_settings' configuration key is copied to a file named settings_n.yml, where n is the id of the shop where the theme is installed (settings_my-awesome-theme.yml, for instance).
+When the theme.yml file is parsed by PrestaShop, the 'theme_settings' configuration key is copied to a file named settings_n.yml, where 'n' is the id of the shop where the theme is installed (settings_123456.yml, for instance).

 When the configuration is changed through the back office interface, only the settings_n.yml file is updated - the theme.yml file remains unchanged.